Solomon0519/LeetCode/README.md

 - 386: Lexicographical Numbers
 - 729: My Calendar I
 - 731: My Calendar II
+- 1497: Check If Array Pairs Are Divisible by K

 ### :cold_sweat: ***HARD***:
 - 2416: Sum of Prefix Scores of Strings